itsAmeMario0o/CSW_Tools/README.md

 Tools to make your Secure Workload blush 🥰

 Azure - Tools to assist in integrating Secure Workload in your Azure environment
-</br>Cookbooks - Explore the Secure Workload API
+</br>Cookbooks - Sane defaults for your Secure Workload deployment